No products in the cart.

 - Where beta-caryophyllene can be found in nature

 - And, what research says about beta-caryophyllene’s potential benefits

 Before we hop right into beta-caryophyllene, it might be good to examine what terpenes are.
 Terpenes are highly aromatic hydrocarbon compounds composed of small isoprene units.
 Depending on how many isoprene units they contain, terpenes are classified as monoterpenes (two isoprenes), sesquiterpenes (three isoprenes), and diterpenes (four isoprenes).
 There are other classifications, but these three are sufficient for our discussion here.
 In terms of hemp, terpenes typically make up about 1-2% of the weight of a hemp flower.

-Terpenes are produced by many plants and even some animals.
-It is believed that plants produce terpenes as a way of repelling pests and attracting beneficial insects.
+Many plants and even some animals produce terpenes for various reasons.
+We believe that plants produce terpenes as a way of repelling pests and attracting beneficial insects.
 The aroma of many plants is dictated, at least partially, by terpenes.